qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 * :guilabel:`Select Existing File`: The target URL already exists.
 When you select a resource, no store operation is achieved, the field is simply updated with the URL.

-* :guilabel:`Simple Copy`: The resource is copied on a file disk destination (which could be a local or network shared file system)
+* :guilabel:`Simple Copy`: Stores a copy of the resource on a file disk destination (which could be a local or network shared file system) and the field is updated with the path to the copy.

 * :guilabel:`WebDAV External Storage`: The resource is pushed on an HTTP server supporting the `WebDAV <https://en.wikipedia.org/wiki/WebDAV>`_ protocol. (`Nextcloud <https://nextcloud.com/>`_,